WuerthPhoenix/tornado/doc/61-tornado/engine.rst

 Tornado commands:

+- __apm-tracing enable|disable__ : Enable or disable the APM priority logger output.

+  When used with `enable`, it:

+  - enables the APM logger
+  - disables the stdout logger output
+  - sets logger level to `info,tornado=debug`

+  When used with `disable`, it:

+  - disables the APM logger
+  - enables the stdout logger output
+  - sets logger level to value from the configuration file

 -  **check** : Checks that the configuration is valid.
 -  **daemon** : Starts the Tornado daemon.
 -  **help** : Prints the general help page, or the specific help of the